HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 “Of course not.
 Why would you say such a thing, my dearest?” the Old King replies, slipping on his most paternal tone.
 It’s easier than it should be, real even, under her presence.
 But she’s not the first to say such things.
 Beautiful women, clever advisers, even childhood friends—they all said it once.
-And every time, it ends in *betrayal*.
+And time and time again, it ends in *betrayal*.

 *Better to betray first.
 While you still can.*